 TestGroup has developed a special ability test for ICT companies, which combines The Bridge Career career test and The Bridge Ability Suite ability test.
 This test is specifically designed for retraining programs for ICT positions.
 ICT companies trying to solve their staff shortage by retraining people from outside the ICT sector can benefit from this online assessment for retraining in ICT.

-Testing candidates easier than ever
+Testing candidates is easier than ever with online assessments